harcokuppens/mirror/README.md

 ## Description

-The `mirror` command synchronises contents of sourcedir into  destdir where either sourcedir or destdir may be a directory on a remote machine, a docker container, or on a docker image.
+The `mirror` command synchronises contents of sourcedir into destdir where either sourcedir or destdir may be a directory on a remote machine, a docker container, a docker image or on a docker volume.
 Destination is updated to match source, including deleting files if necessary.